• Skip to primary navigation

 Sfouf is an exquisite Lebanese semolina turmeric cake.
 This recipe uses fine semolina, sugar, flour, milk, and aromatic turmeric in lieu of traditional Curcuma powder.
 Sfouf is one of those desserts that's always on the side of a good cup of Arabic coffee or cardamom tea.

-If you like sfouf, try some other delicious semolina cakes like syrup-drenched namoura and basbousa.
+Sfouf is an eggless cake with bright yellow color.
+If you like sfouf, try other delicious semolina cakes like syrup-drenched namoura and basbousa.

 What I Love About This Recipe

-The feeling of comfort and home that it brings when it's served for early morning gatherings or afternoon tea.
-Its smell is enough to bring back beautiful childhood memories and time spent with loved ones.
+There is a feeling of comfort and home when this yellow cake is served for early morning gatherings or afternoon tea.
+The smell of this delicious Lebanese cake is enough to bring back beautiful childhood memories and time spent with loved ones.

 Ingredient Notes